lagunoff/htmlt/README.md

 ## Getting started

-To begin you would need to have [nix](https://nixos.org/download.html) installed in your system to follow the instructions.
-Alternatively, you can choose to install [GHC with JavaScript Backend](https://engineering.iog.io/2023-01-24-javascript-browser-tutorial/), and `cabal` (comes with every [GHC](https://www.haskell.org/ghc/)) manually
+To follow the instructions, you would need to have [nix](https://nixos.org/download.html) installed in your system.
+Alternatively, you can choose to install manually [GHC with JavaScript Backend](https://engineering.iog.io/2023-01-24-javascript-browser-tutorial/), and `cabal` (comes with every [GHC](https://www.haskell.org/ghc/) installation)

 How to build library and the examples:
 ```sh